TheCassos/hassio-bedrock-connect/README.md

 - any DNS Server or proxy that can do this will work.

 1. Install, configure and use AdGuard Home on your HAOS and networks - see here: (https://www.home-assistant.io/integrations/adguard/ & https://github.com/hassio-addons/addon-adguard-home)
-3. add DNS Rewrites to AdGuard: geo.hivebedrock.network <ip of your HAOS, in my case is 192.168.130.254)
+2. add DNS Rewrites to AdGuard: domain name: geo.hivebedrock.network
+IP address: {IP of your HAOS} (in my case is 192.168.130.254)
-4. on console, go to Play, then Servers
+3. on console, go to Play, then Servers
-5. select 'The Hive'
+4. select 'The Hive'
 this will load BedrockConnect, from HAOS, while Minecraft is Online

 Remember in order for this addon to work correctly, your HA instance and console must be both in the same VNET (if you have more complicated network setup,  but I assume this might be the case since you're using Home Assistant)